-Management educes, Sees.
-South China See Platforms Authors ME Sources Ship Observation Dale, 1956 Cool pool near Vietnam (CTD Station) Wang et al., 1987 Warm eddy near southwestern of Taiwan Islands Xu et al., 1997 ; Northwest of Luzon Islands, named Luzon cold eddy Li et al., 1998 A warm eddy in northeast of NSCS Chu et al., 1998 An eddy pair in central of SCS.
-Fang et al., 2002 Vietnam warm eddy Satellite Observations (sea level Hwang et al., 2000; Wang et al., 2003; Nan et al., 2011 Topex/Poseidon altimeter data, 94 cold eddy, 124 warm eddy.
-Southwest of Taiwan Islands, northwest of Luzon Islands, East of Vietnam. anomaly; velocity) Lin et al., 2007; Chen et al., 2011; Xiu et al., 2010 Radius, life cycle, tracking, seasonal and interannual variations of mesoscale eddies He et al., 2016 The role of ENSO on interannual variation in Luzon Strait mesoscale eddies He et al., 2019 MEs' influence on Chlorophyll-a Argo; Li et al., 2022 Vertical tilt of Mesoscale eddy Mooring He et al., 2018 Reconstruction data combine altimeter and Argos, revisit the three-dimensional structures of ME Zhang et al., 2017 By using mooring array, investigate eddy looping from Luzon Strait
+Platforms Authors ME Sources Ship Observation Dale, 1956 Cool pool near Vietnam (CTD Station) Wang et al., 1987 Warm eddy near southwestern of Taiwan Islands Xu et al., 1997 Northwest of Luzon Islands, named Luzon cold eddy Li et al., 1998 A warm eddy in northeast of NSCS Chu et al., 1998 An eddy pair in central of SCS.
+Fang et al., 2002 Vietnam warm eddy Satellite Observations (sea level Hwang et al., 2000; Wang et al., 2003; Nan et al., 2011 anomaly; velocity) Lin et al., 2007; Chen et al., 2011; Xiu et al., 2010 Radius, life cycle, tracking, seasonal and interannual variations of mesoscale eddies He et al., 2016 The role of ENSO on interannual variation in Luzon Strait mesoscale eddies He et al., 2019 MEs' influence on Chlorophyll-a Argo; Li et al., 2022 Vertical tilt of Mesoscale eddy Mooring He et al., 2018 Reconstruction data combine altimeter and Argos, revisit the three-dimensional structures of ME Zhang et al., 2017 By using mooring array, investigate eddy looping from Luzon Strait

-Attributed to the active tracking Attributed to the positively track, AUVs and UGs become more and more important tools in exploring marine environment over last two decades.
-They have due to the advantages of in low cost, long-duration, controllability and reusability.
-Our group has collected high-resolutions of dense UGs and AUVs observations across MEs.
-UGs adjust buoyancy to generate gliding motion through water columns by a pair of wings, and hybrid underwater gliders have been developed since 2004 (Bachmayer et al., 2004; Caffaz et al., 2010).
-Many international products of UGs were operated, such as "Seaglider" (Eriksen et al., 2001), "Spray" (Sherman et al., 2001), "Slocum" (Webb et al., 2001), "Deepglider" (Osse and Eriksen,

-2007), "SeaExplorer".
-UGs' product companies and related information are listed in Table 2.-UGs moves in a sawtooth trajectory at a slow speed of 0.3 m/s, while AUVs are propeller-driven, acting as sawtooth and drifting mode at the maximum speed of 1 m/s (Hobson et al., 2012).
-It takes around 8/3 days for an UG/AUV to pass a quasisteady eddy with mean radius of ME (100 km) in SCS.
-Kinds of sSensors, such as, conductivity temperature depthConductivity-temperature-depth(CTD)\\\, GPS\\ are installed on the UGs and AUVs to measure marine temperature and salinity environment.
-Hence, UGs and AUVs have been successfully used in detecting strongly varying features in some marginal seas, such as estimation of the warming trends of in Gulf Stream (Todd and Ren, 2023), or the water mass exchanges between Bay of Bengal and Arabian Sea (Rainville et al., 2022).
-We reported conducted UGs experiments since 2014 (Qiu et al., 2015), and made AUV experiments since 2018 (Huang et al., 2019; Qiu et al., 2020).
+Attributed to the active tracking, AUVs and UGs become more and more important tools in exploring marine environment over last two decades.
+They have the advantages in low cost, long-duration, controllability and reusability.
+Our group has collected high-resolution UGs and AUVs observations across MEs.
+UGs adjust buoyancy to generate gliding motion through water columns by a pair of wings, and have been developed since 2004 (Bachmayer et al., 2004; Caffaz et al., 2010).
+UGs moves in a sawtooth trajectory at a slow speed of 0.3 m/s, while AUVs are propeller-driven, acting as sawtooth and drifting mode at the maximum speed of 1 m/s (Hobson et al., 2012).
+It takes around 8/3 days for an UG/AUV to pass a quasi-steady eddy with mean radius of ME (100 km) in SCS.
+Conductivity-temperature-depth(CTD) are installed on the UGs and AUVs to measure marine temperature and salinity environment.
+Hence, UGs and AUVs have been successfully used in detecting strongly varying features in some marginal seas, such as the warming trend in Gulf Stream (Todd and Ren, 2023), or the water mass exchanges between Bay of Bengal and Arabian Sea (Rainville et al., 2022).
+We conducted UGs experiments since 2014 (Qiu et al., 2015), and made AUV experiments since 2018 (Huang et al., 2019; Qiu et al., 2020).
 Here, we present 9-year (2014-2022) AUVs and UGs datasets in SCS, and try to show their potential abilities in detecting the evolutions of MEs and the associated submesoscale processes.